 How is getting organized and decluttering all the things you no longer want or need an investment in yourself?

 First, being organized is a huge time-saver.
 You’ll always know where everything is, and you won’t have to spend time searching for lost items or documents.
 Instead of constantly picking up clutter, you can use this extra time to invest in yourself in other areas, such as listening to an inspiring podcast, exercising, or taking an online course.

-Second, it feels liberating to declutter your home and only own and use items that you love.
+It feels liberating to declutter your home and only own and use items that you love.
 When you own less “stuff,” you might even decide to downsize your home, and living in a smaller home can save you a significant amount of money in the short and long term.
-It can also free up your time to do things you love because there’s less “house” to clean and maintain.
+It can also free up your time to do activities you love because there’s less house — and less stuff — to clean and maintain.

 If you’re not sure where to start, read up on different organizing and decluttering approaches.
 The KonMari method created by Marie Kondo is incredibly popular for a reason; it’s a disciplined yet highly effective method for getting your entire life organized.